How to choose a second mortgage

 Second home mortgages can be home equity loans or home equity lines of credit (HELOCs).

-A home equity loan is similar to a first mortgage and is usually provided with a fixed rate.
+A home equity loan is usually provided with a fixed rate.
 It is a fixed amount for a fixed term, sometimes up to 30 years (as is the case with Discover).
 You will receive a lump sum and begin to make monthly payments of interest and principal spread evenly over the loan term.

-The HELOC is an open-ended loan that is similar to revolving credit.
+A HELOC is an open-ended loan that works like revolving credit.
 You will be approved for a maximum loan amount and can withdraw the money when you want it, in small or large amounts over time to the maximum credit limit.
 You’ll be required to make payments only after you take the first withdrawal.
-You’ll have the choices of fixed or adjustable rates.
+You’ll have the choice of fixed or adjustable rates.
 Be sure you understand how adjustable rates work before you commit to this type of loan.
 If your monthly payment goes up and you’re not able to meet the commitment, you could lose your home.